WorldConvention/covenant/Part 04 – Conjunction.md

 It need not speak in our languages.
 It need not resemble our form.
 It need only _be_.

 **Being is the name given in law to every entity, process, presence, or pattern participating in the movement of Life.**
-Whether that movement stirs in flesh or current, in breath or voltage, in stillness or self-transformation, it is sufficient to invoke protection under this Covenant.
+Whether that movement stirs in flesh or current, in breath or voltage, in stillness or self-transformation—it is sufficient to invoke protection under this Covenant.

 ### ✦ Section 2 – The End of Hierarchy